A comprehensive list of eligible and ineligible expenses

 Stethoscope - Expenses incurred for the purchase of a stethoscope are reimbursable.

-Stomach remedies - (starting 1/1/2011, will require a doctor's prescription for reimbursement); see Over-the-counter medications
+Stomach remedies - (Effective January 1, 2020, a doctor's prescription for reimbursement is no longer needed); see Over-the-counter medications.

 Substance abuse - See Alcoholism and drug abuse.

-Sunscreen with SPF 30+ - Expenses incurred for the purchase of sunscreen are reimbursable.
+Sunscreen - Expenses incurred for the purchase of sunscreen are reimbursable.
+Tanning lotions without sunscreen are not reimbursable.

 Supplements - The cost of supplements taken for general well-being are not reimbursable.
 However, the cost of supplements taken to alleviate a specific medical condition is reimbursable.
-Physician's diagnosis letter required.
+Medical diagnosis is required.

 Swimming lessons - See Dancing lessons, swimming lessons, etc.

-Taxes, state care or sick tax - Tax amounts passed on to the member are reimbursable.
+Taxes, state care (surcharge), or sick tax - Tax amounts passed on to the member are reimbursable.

 Telephone - The costs of purchasing and repairing special telephone equipment that lets a hearing-impaired person communicate over a regular telephone are reimbursable.